RaythaHQ/raytha/docfx_project/articles/templates_custom_funcs.md

 ### get_content_item_by_id(contentItemId)

-You can use this function to make a call to the database to get the details for a single content item by its id.
+Retrieve details for a single content item by its id.

-Usage:
+Example usage:

 ```
 {% assign other_related_item = get_content_item_by_id(Target.PublishedContent.related_item.PublishedContent.another_related_item)}